Harshita-Nimje/RBAC-UI/README.md

 ## Demo

-- You can access the live demo of Crypto Dashboard
+- You can access the live demo of Dashboard
    ```bash
    https://ui-rbac-dashboard.netlify.app/